FPGA-Research-Manchester/OrkhestraFPGAStream/docs/README.md

 The same problem shows up with the other crossbar.
 Then it's just multiple integers in the same chunk in different positions move to the same position in different chunks.
 Therefore to detect clashes you have to look at the configuration data column wise to see if integers in the same position don't come from the same chunk.
 To confirm that you can see that the in the previous example the working version doesn't work for output crossbar anymore.

 This problem doesn't show up more with misaligned data at the input crossbar.
 The distance between two integers is the same no matter how the record is aligned.
 Therefore the modulo with the interface size which determines the positions will always be clashing independent from the misalignement of the records.
 But with the output crossbar we have to use division with the interface size.
 Then the result does change depending on the alignment of the data.
+But luckily we stream all data in an aligned fashion on the interface!

 So this problem just has to be solved in the aligned case for the input crossbar.
-But for the output crossbar the solution will also have to take misalignment into consideration.
+For the output crossbar the mis-aligned case doesn't even show up.
 Before looking at the solution though let's look at the other 2 data manipulation options the crossbar has.

 ### Removing data